lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 This shim only handles *receiving* realtime colour data from an external source.
 It does not implement WLED's built-in effects engine, segment support, or any other WLED features.
 It is purely a protocol bridge.

 **esp-idf framework required.**
 This will not compile under the Arduino framework.
-The ESP32-C6 requires esp-idf anyway, but if you attempt to use this on another board with Arduino framework it won't work.
+The ESP32-C6 requires esp-idf anyway, but if you attempt to use this on another board with the Arduino framework it won't work.

 **Port 80 is consumed.**
 The shim owns port 80 for the HTTP stub.
 Move any other services (ESPHome `web_server`, etc.) to alternative ports.

 **Single LED output only.**
 The current implementation drives one LED strip from one data pin.
 Multi-segment or multi-output configurations are not supported in this initial release.

+**Remember to enable the WLED effect.**
+The ESPHome light entity must have the WLED effect active to output anything.
+This is easy to forget — if your LEDs aren't responding despite data being received, check the effect is enabled.

 ---